HNassim/sql_python_personnal_experiments/README.md

 # sql_python_experiments
-A personnal SQLalchemy cheat sheet of code i use in my projects.
+A personnal SQLalchemy reminder of code i use in my projects.